BlockScience/PocketSimulationModel/README.md

     C. Classes: The class definitions for entities used in the model
     D. Spaces, Types: The annotations used for functions to make it more readable
     E. PSUBs: The partial state update blocks that mostly are used as pass throughs to action chains
-    F. Config: The utility functions for setting up configurations as well as options for starting state + parameter sets
+    F. Config: The utility functions for setting up configurations, as well as options for starting state and parameter sets

 ## Partial State Update Blocks

-The following are the partial state update blocks which as a whole represent one timestep in the system.
+The following are the partial state update blocks used in the model; each block represents one timestep in the system.
 The current timestep is one day.
 Hence T = 365 in the scenario running would mean 365 days.

-1. Meta Update Block: Updates the time in the system, the price (true and oracle) for POKT in USD, simulates the number of transactions on the network, and sets certain timestep tracking variables to 0
+1. **Meta Update Block: updates the time in the system, the price (both true and oracle) for POKT in USD, simulates the number of transactions on the network, and sets certain timestep tracking variables to 0.
-2. Join Block: All logic around servicers, services, gateways, and applications joining.
+2. Join Block: contains all logic around servicers, services, gateways, and applications joining.
-3. Stake Block: Any logic for staking that happens in the system.
+3. Stake Block: implements the logic for staking in the system.
-4. Delegation and Service Linking Block: Block which takes care of applications delegating to gateways and servicers linking to services.
+4. Delegation and Service Linking Block: takes care of applications delegating to gateways and servicers linking to services.
-5. Relay Request Block: All logic around requests being created and relayed, recording of relays in different groups is also recorded.
+5. Relay Request Block: simulates the process of requests being created and relayed, as well as recording of relays in different groups.
-6. Jailing & Slashing Block: Block for servicers or gateways being slashed or jailed as well as the inverse actions + penalties.
+6. Jailing & Slashing Block: implements the steps for servicers or gateways being slashed or jailed, in addition to the inverse actions + penalties.
-7. Block & Fee Rewards Block: The logic for both the block rewards as well as the fee rewards.
+7. Block & Fee Rewards Block: logic for both the block rewards as well as the fee rewards.
-8. Undelegation & Unservice Block: The block which handles any gateways undelegating or any services being unlinked from.
+8. Undelegation & Unservice Block: handles any gateways undelegating or any services being unlinked from.
-9. Leave Block: All logic around servicers, services, gateways, and applications leaving.
+9. Leave Block: all logic around servicers, services, gateways, and applications leaving.
 There is also a substep to check which nodes might be understaked and kick certain ones from the system depending on the policy.

 ## Running Simulations